 - 11. At the time of the actual importation, a license number and control number, which corresponds to the importer's IRS number, a through bill of lading and an invoice must be presented to the Port Director of Customs and Border Protection at the port where entry is made. - 12.-13.
-As of 1 January 1986, a fee has been charged for or associated with the issuance of licenses.
-For 2011, a fee of US\$ 150.00 was charged. - 14.
+A fee is charged for or associated with the issuance of licenses.
+For 2014, a fee of US\$ 200.00 is charged. - 14.
 Licenses are valid from 1 January through 31 December.
 License validity cannot be extended into the next quota year. - 15.
-Licensees who anticipate not meeting the 85 per cent utilization requirement may voluntarily surrender unused amounts by 1 October or that license will be cancelled the following year.
-For historical licenses, less than 85 per cent utilization will result in permanent loss of that license, the resulting TRQ quantity being moved to the lottery pool.
-License quantities, which are surrendered, are reissued to other licensees who apply for unused license shares following an announcement by the Licensing Authority.
+Licensees who anticipate not meeting the 85 per cent utilization requirement may voluntarily surrender unused amounts by 1 October; otherwise that license will be cancelled the following year.
+For historical licenses, less than 85 per cent utilization will result in permanent loss of that license, with the resulting TRQ quantity being moved to the lottery pool.
+License quantities that are surrendered are reissued to other licensees who apply for unused license shares following an announcement by the Licensing Authority.
 Such licenses are issued through a random lottery process.
-Historical license TRQ quantities can also be reduced if the licensee surrenders his import license for three consecutive years. - 16.
-Licenses are not transferable between importers. - 17.
+Historical license TRQ quantities can also be reduced if the licensee surrenders his import license for three consecutive years, although the provisions with respect to the reduction of historical licenses based on surrenders of unused quantities have been suspended until 2016.
+See Federal Register Volume 75, Number 235, 8 December 2010, pages 76253-76254.

+- 16. Licenses are not transferable between importers. - 17.
 No other conditions are attached to the issuance of a license.